 Do I Need To Attend A Medical If I’m No Longer Injured?

 Yes.
 We still need to receive an official medical report from a doctor, in order to establish the extent of the injury and the amount of time it took for you to recover.
 Even if you are no longer suffering from any pain, a medical professional’s opinion is necessary for us to recover the right amount of compensation.

-No. All the costs of physiotherapy and any other medical treatment that we recommend will be passed over to the other side’s insurance company for payment.
-At no point will you ever receive a bill for physiotherapy, medication or any treatments, so you have one less thing to worry about.
+All the costs of physiotherapy and any other medical treatment that we recommend will be passed over to the other side’s insurance company for payment.

-It’s simple.
-When you instruct one of our expert solicitors to make a claim on your behalf, it won’t cost you a penny.
-So in the unlikely event that we handle your case and your claim is unsuccessful, we won’t charge you a thing.
-When your claim is successful, we take our fees from the amount that you are awarded before we pay the compensation into your bank account, so you never have to deal with legal bills or any hidden costs.
+It’s simple, in the unlikely event that we handle your case and your claim is unsuccessful, we won’t charge you a thing.
+When your claim is successful, we take our fees from the amount that you are awarded before we pay the compensation into your bank account.

 We limit the costs we can charge on your case under the terms of our Conditional Fee Agreement.
-This means that however much work we need to do to settle your claim we will never charge you more than 25% of the total compensation you are awarded.
+This means that however much work we need to do to settle your claim we will never charge you more than 35% + VAT (& ATE) from the personal injury part of your claim.
 The result is that you get the best possible service whilst retaining the majority of your compensation, without ever having to worry about finding the money to pay an unexpected hefty legal bill.